MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 ### Perform a dry-run migration

-Contoso admins perform a dry-run migration to make sure that everything's working as expected.
+Contoso admins perform a dry-run migration to make sure that everything's working as expected:

 1. Open a command prompt, and then go to the `TfsMigrator` location (`C:\TFSMigrator`).